BrushING Your Dog’s Teeth? Try These vet-recommended tips for Dog Teeth Cleaning

 Next, brush the premolars on the sides of the mouth and the molars near the back of the mouth.
 Finally, clean the incisors, which are the teeth at the front (between the canines).
 If you’re using a dental gel, toothpaste, or pre-moistened wipe, spread the excess solution along the rest of the teeth.

-Step 6 – Reward with affection
+Step 6 – Reward your dog with affection

 As a reward for their cooperation, give your dog some praise!
 Positive words and gentle pets can go a long way in letting your dog know that teeth cleaning time is nothing to be feared.